otrv4/otrv4/otrv4.md

 cryptographic ratchet is a one-way mechanism for deriving new cryptographic keys from previous keys.
 New keys cannot be used to calculate the old keys.

-OTRv4 adds new 3072-bit DH keys to the Double Ratchet algorithm called the Mix Key Pair.
-These are used to protect transcripts of data messages in the case that ECC is broken.
-During the DAKE, both parties agree upon the first set of 3072-bit DH keys.
-Then every third DH Ratchet in the Double Ratchet, a new 384-byte (3072-bit) key is agreed upon.
+OTRv4 adds new 3072-bit (384-byte) DH keys, called the Mix Key Pair, to the Double Ratchet algorithm.
+These keys are used to protect transcripts of data messages in a case where ECC is broken.
+During the DAKE, both parties agree upon the first set of DH keys.
+Then, during every third DH Ratchet in the Double Ratchet, a new key is agreed upon.
 Between each DH Mix Key Ratchet, both sides will conduct a Symmetric Mix Key Ratchet.

-As the ratchet moves forward through its keys, its state is kept with the following values:
+The following variables keep state as the ratchet moves forward:

 ```
 State variables: